 The Fairgrounds current location is iconic.
-It holds a strong heritage and countess memories for the citizens of Cache Valley and must be preserved as a public open space for future generations regardless of what is decided on a future relocation of the fairgrounds.
+It holds a strong heritage and countess memories to the citizens of Cache Valley.
 Within the next 50 years, the County must assess the need to begin development on a new location for the Fairgrounds.
 An early intervention in planning and development can allow for infrastructure to be put in place well before an actual location change would be executed.
 Mature trees and a strong sense of identity take time to grow.
 Early planning may prove indispensable in developing a future site for the Fairgrounds.